 Known for his Insta-worthy eclairs, Adam started an éclair shop in 2012, L’éclair de génie.
 He then gained notoriety for his role as a judge on the famous television show Qui Sera Le Prochain Grand Patissier?
 In 2017 he added a restaurant, Dépôt Légal, to his resume of projects.

 His passion for baking started when Adam was only 16 years old.
 He worked in a three-Michelin-star restaurant in London before joining the team at Hotel de Crillon in Paris.
 He then joined the Fauchon team at Place de la Madeleine, just before Pierre Hermé departed, and became head pastry chef and finally creative director of the brand.
 After opening international locations with Fauchon, he left on his own adventure: eclairs, books, and television.

 While most of what Adam does seems to be infused with a secret ingredient of pure magic, in Apples he present haut-desserts that almost anyone can make.
 The recipes are clear and simple enough to have you baking away your Sunday afternoon and munching on the sweet delights Sunday night.

 Christophe Adam shares two recipes from his book:

 SERVES 2 TO 4

-Accompany this apple carpaccio with apple fritters and add a touch of luxury with a scoop of vanilla ice cream or a dollop of whipped cream.
+Accompany this apple carpaccio with a scoop of vanilla ice cream or a dollop of whipped cream.
 (Note: the original recipe includes optional fritters which we have removed here for ease.)
-For the carpaccio, you’ll need apples that hold up to cooking, like Golden Delicious, Granny Smith, Braeburn, Rubinette, or Chantecler.
+For the carpaccio, you’ll need apples that hold up to cooking, like Golden Delicious, Granny Smith, Braeburn, Rubinette, or Chanteclerc.
 The carpaccio may be served hot, warm, or chilled.

 – A little butter for the ovenproof dish